broadinstitute/warp/website/docs/contribution/contribute_to_warp/wdl_task_runtime_style.md

+---
+sidebar_position: 2
+---

 # WDL Task Runtime Style Guide Overview

-This style guide provides formatting guidelines and best practices for the runtime block of a WDL task.
+This style guide provides formatting guidelines and best practices for the runtime block of a WDL workflow task.
+For more information about scripting in WDL, see the [WDL 1.0 Specification](https://github.com/openwdl/wdl/blob/main/SPEC.md).

-## Variables
+## Variables and suggested configurations
 - Disk
     - Set in GiB
     - Variable type is Int